tatukristiani/shop-scraper-backend/README.md

 - OAuth2 (For sending emails)
 - cron (For scheduling)

-You can find more information on the Frontend GitHub Page of SalesAlert Pro
+You can find more information on the Frontend GitHub Page of Sales Alert Pro